 - The government servants were immune to anything they do during duty.

 - Social and religious subjects used to be Honored

 Pits India Act of 1784

-- By this Act, the British Government extended control over the company’s affairs.
+By the Pits India Act, the British Government extended control over the company’s affairs.
 Now the territories of the company were termed as ‘British Possessions.’

 The company’s civil, military, and revenue work under the observation Board of Control consisting of the chancellor of the treasury, a secretary of state, and four members of the Privy Council (appointed by the Crown), set up of the dual system of control.

 - In India, the Governor-general with a council of three, the presidencies of Bombay and Madras were subordinate to the governor-general.

 - Prohibition was placed on wars and treaties.